raphipod/womic-helper/README.md

 This installer contains two scripts that install & setup WoMic on Linux.

+!
+DO NOT USE, NOT READY YET !

 ## Prerequisites

 - WoMic should be installed on your phone